fractal-platform/fractal-cdt/docs/source/contract/token.rst

     typedef table<"account"_n, account> accounts;

 Step3.
-Declare necessary action
+Declare action
 ---------------------------------

-First, declare an action to create tokens called ``create``.
+First, declare an action ``create`` to create tokens.
 Users call this action to publish their own token.
 The required parameter is a variable of type asset, which defines the token's label and total amount.

 .. code-block:: c

     [[ftl::action]]
     void create(asset maximum_supply);

-Then, declare an action to issue tokens called ``issue``.
-This action issues tokens to some user.
-The required parameter is the user's address it wants to issue tokens to and the amount of tokens.
+Then, declare an action ``issue`` to issue tokens.
+This action issues tokens to user.
+The required parameter is the recipient's address and the amount of tokens.

 .. code-block:: C

     [[ftl::action]]
     void issue(vector<uint8_t> to,asset quantity);

-Declare an action to retire tokens from some user called ``retire``.
-This action retires tokens from some user and burns them.
+Declare an action ``retire`` to retire user's tokens.
+This action retires tokens from some user and purges them.
-The required parameter is the user's address it wants to retire tokens from and the amount of tokens.
+The required parameter is the user's address and the amount of tokens.

 .. code-block:: C

     [[ftl::action]]
     void retire(vector<uint8_t> from, asset quantity);

-Declare an action to transfer tokens to some user called ``transfer``.
-User calls this action to transfer tokens to designated user.
+Declare an action ``transfer`` to transfer tokens to user.
+User calls this action to transfer tokens to designated recipient.
-The required parameter is the user's address it wants to transfer tokens to and the amount of tokens.
+The required parameter is the recipient's address and the amount of tokens.

 .. code-block:: C

     [[ftl::action]]
     void transfer (vector<uint8_t> to, asset quantity);

-Now the head file is as following:
+Now the complete header file shown is as follows:

 .. code-block:: C